chrismcfee/reverseproxyplustwocomposes/mender-server/extra/README-release_tool.md

 illustration about what this means for the Git history.

-#### Trigger new Jenkins build
+#### Trigger new GitLab build

-This will trigger a new Jenkins build using the current build tags.
+This will trigger a new GitLab build using the current build tags.

-In addition to the revisions to build, there are additional default parameters passed to Jenkins.
+In addition to the revisions to build, there are additional default parameters passed to GitLab.
 These can be changed by answering no when asked to submit the build and changing the parameters of the user's choice.
 Parameters that don't describe component versions will be saved and used in subsequent builds.